-A lot of times people pick something up and think just because it's black it's a shark tooth.
+Often people pick something up that looks black and think it's a shark tooth.
 The best way to tell if it’s a real shark tooth is to see if it has ridges and a gum line near the top.
 Also, you probably won’t be able to break it as shark teeth are very strong.

 With over 60-miles of uninterrupted shoreline, you can walk for miles and miles exploring a variety of beaches in search of shark's teeth to take home as your souvenir!